abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Note: <a href="https://docs.google.com/document/d/1Wi2Ibn6fGYjEh5C3zY2YkI3WiY1z3b9CRNunNCZAr80/edit?usp=sharing">Click Here for Teacher's Solution, if you are not a student :)</a>

 ## Related Concept Questions
+Problem SItuation: change this program to include the final modifier
+- Research what final modifiers are
+- Add them to all future programs

+Research Questions
-How are static and final modifiers similar and different?
+1. How are static and final modifiers similar and different?

-When would a final modifier be used instead of a static modifier?
+2. When would a final modifier be used instead of a static modifier?

-What declaration is similar to the final modifier?
+3. What declaration is similar to the final modifier?

-<a href="">Click here for some answers</a>
+<a href="">Click here for some answers from Mr. Mercer</a>

 ## Example Fixes for Above Problems